Flight Control (video game): Gameplay

 Players assume the role of an air traffic controller at an extremely busy airport.
 The airport features a runway for large red jets, a runway for small yellow planes and a helipad for blue helicopters.
 Players draw paths along the field to direct each aircraft to its designated landing zone.
 Each successfully landed aircraft scores the player one point, and as the player's score increases, so does the number of aircraft that will appear on the screen simultaneously.
 The game ends when two or more aircraft collide.
 Players receive a high score for the most planes landed, which can be uploaded to online leaderboards using Firemint's cloudcell technology as well as to those in the iOS Game Center.
 The 1.2 version update includes four additional types of aircraft and two new stages (a beach and an aircraft carrier).
 The 1.3 version update includes the use of Bluetooth to enable multiplayer via a second device.
 The 1.5 update includes a new Australian Outback map which includes airplanes from the Royal Flying Doctor Service of Australia that cannot be redirected.

 Update 1.7, released on May 11, 2010, completely overhauls the graphical engine to add higher quality animations and more vibrant detail to the game.
-For fans of the Flight Control theme song, the 1.7 update extends the length of the title screen melody.
-A new fast forward feature called 'Safe Fast Forward' has also been included.
-Safe Fast Forward slows the game down to normal speed when a plane crash is imminent, allowing the player more time to prevent it.
+The 1.7 update extends the length of the title screen melody.
 'Windy Airfield' is a newly added airfield which only allows the player to land planes on runways that face into the wind.
-Runways that face the same direction as the wind are closed until the wind changes.
-A windsock indicates which direction the wind is coming from.
 The latest update brings the playable runway total to five.